jfraser2/AWS-lambda-assessment/README.md

 To start the local Http Server to handle curl requests, and a container for your build image, the command is: <br/>

-sam local start-api --docker-network VA-assessment --warm-containers LAZY -p 9000 -d 8080 --profile my-local-dev --add-host host.docker.internal:host-gateway --host localhost --debug<br/>
+sam local start-api --docker-network VA-assessment --warm-containers LAZY -p 9000 --profile my-local-dev --host localhost --debug<br/>

 In the new Docker Desktop container after a request is made, you will see a port mapping of 8080:8080.
 This map is for connecting an external debugger.<br/>
 This container will be used over and over again on each request.
 This is needed because a connection pool runs in the container.</br>